ettoreciarcia/personal-website-hugo/content/posts/01-IaC-and-pipeline-my-personal-website.md

 route53_zone_id     = "YOUR_ROUTE_53_ZONE_ID"
 ```

+This Terraform code does not create the domain name on Route53 and the ACM, I had already created these two resources previously and I limited myself to inserting them into the project as input variables (*route53_zone_id* and *acm_certificate_arn*)

 You can make sure the configuration is ok by moving to the ```environment/prod``` folder and running

 ```terraform init```